 If you start the room with a consistent color scheme, a slight twist on sand or beige, you can introduce unique, attention-grabbing pieces of furniture, pottery, mirrors, or lamp fixtures.
 Adding rich malachite greens or azurite blues can define the room’s function and flow.

-The lighting pendant called, Avalon, is a striking piece of polished satin gold.
-Its complex geometry catches attention with intertwined cubes surrounding six short candlesticks with flame-shaped bulbs.
+The lighting pendant called, Ura, is a striking piece of satin gold.
+Its complex geometry catches attention with the glowing effect conceived by the LED lighting enhances an ultra futuristic ambiance.

-The fixture is 27.5-inches high and 25.5-inches of all sides.
-The light from the bulbs changes the color of the metal rods as they also reflect other elements in the room.
-Avalon’s geometric mass is clever enough to engage and entertain making it welcome in an earthy designed dining room, foyer, or living room.
+The fixture is 45-inches high and 24-inches of all sides.
+The light from the bulbs brings a futuristic look to the room.
+Ura’s geometric mass is clever enough to engage and entertain making it welcome in an earthy designed dining room, foyer, or living room.

 The Rhome light fixture is an artwork, a floating sculpture.
 It’s a spin on Mid-Century industrial styles with its angular spread and functional joints.
 Each arm ends in a bulbous globe that diffuses and deploys the illumination from the 40-watt bulbs within.